JordiOrriols/animatronic/README.md

 This script allow you to select a servo via CLI.
 You need to select the servo Pin, and then select a start position.
 Recommended 90 deg.
 After that you can use + and - keys to move the servo in 5 deg steps.

-`python3 calibrate_servos_app.py`

-This script will be deprecated.
-This script opens a graphical interface with range controls.
-All servos will be set with their rest position defined on the configuration.
-After that, you can drag and drop the controls to move the servos and see the limits.

 ### Play Animation from JSON

-`python3 play_deprecated.py`

-This script will play a JSON animation.
-Will work as a film, so will send the current position to the servo, and then wait until the new position time arrives.
-This will work like a film in frames per second.

 `python3 client.py`

-This script is similar to the `python3 play_fps.py`, but with the difference that instead of waiting for the next position, will send the position to the servo, and when the code has finished, will interpolate the position to be rendered from the animation JSON file.
-This will increase the FPS when possible and the animation should be smother.
+This script will connect to the server to wait for instructions.
+When running play, will reproduce the JSON animation, and will increase the FPS when possible with interpolations, so the animation should be smother.

-Also this file will be syncronized via websockets, so we can start the animation from the server where we can syncronize with the music.

 ## Mouth Scripts (Not tested since a lot of time) Not stable